Pustelto/rx/README.md

 ⚠️ I build this as a way to learn Rust, so it is definitely not robust and production ready.
 Use on your own danger.

+‼️ In 15.7 Nx changed how to detects projects.
+It doesn't store them in `workspace.json` file in the root, but it auto-detects them.
+Rx is not compatible with this version as it is using that `workspace.json` file to list all projects.

 ## Motivation

 I use primarely Nx from the terminal and I remember only the main commands.
 But as soon as I need